About PVX

 It was now clear that the elements were in place to structure a model that would guide the user/appraiser as well as handle the computational and logic requirements of the valuation process.
 That portion that was so difficult and time-consuming to construct could be made available to practitioners, saving them the time and effort.

-PVX combines a thorough investigation of the facts through an interview process (similar to TurboTax), and a complex algorithm that combines valuation models and logic.
+PVX guides a thorough investigation with a comprehensive checklist of documents, numerous questions designed to uncover the relevant facts, and a complex algorithm that combines valuation models and logic.
 As the facts are revealed, the effect of each set of facts on the discount is displayed in real time.
 The level of understanding conveyed to the user, even if not a professional valuer, is unprecedented.

 What about atypical conditions?
-Most AVMs and automated valuation systems are tied to a normative situation – think about Zillow’s value indication for your house.
+Most automated valuation systems are tied to a normative situation—think about Zillow’s® value indication for your house.
 Within the scope of what it can do, it’s pretty good.
-But you can come up with many exceptions that simply will not be handled by Zillow.
-Understanding circumstantial variations and caveats comes only with experience – and is built into PVX.
+But you can come up with many exceptions that simply cannot be handled by Zillow.
+Understanding circumstantial variations and caveats comes only with experience, and this is built right into PVX.
 You get special circumstance flags and references so that you know when and how to depart from the norm.
-Many of these are blind spots for professional valuers, and unseen blind spots can easily lead to valuation disaster.
-PVX reveals a great many special conditions and guides the user to solution.
+Many of these are blind spots for professional valuers, and these can easily lead to valuation disaster.
+PVX reveals a great many of the blind spots and special conditions and guides the user to find solutions.

 Acknowledgements

-PrimusPVX is the result of many years of investigating and collaborating with valuation practices offered by the American Society of Appraisers, the Appraisal Institute, the Royal Institution of Chartered Surveyors, the American Business Appraisers National Network and numerous discussion groups.
-Professional real estate appraisers and business valuers are quite generous with their time and energy, and eager to see the professions progress.
-The 20 years have included a lot of engagement with the appraisers and institutions that are committed to the betterment of the professions.
-The Internal Revenue Service has played a major role in clarifying the scale and importance of fractional interest valuation work, and quite a few the IRS lawyers, engineers and valuers have contributed to dialogue in conferences and genuinely to the advancement of our profession.
+PrimusPVX is the result of many years of work, research, and investigation; collaboration with numerous discussion groups; and analysis of the valuation practices endorsed by the American Society of Appraisers, the Appraisal Institute, the Royal Institution of Chartered Surveyors, and the American Business Appraisers National Network.
+The past couple of decades have included a lot of engagement with the appraisers and institutions that are committed to the betterment of the professions.
+Professional real estate appraisers and business valuers are eager to see the professions progress and are quite generous with their time and energy.
+The Internal Revenue Service has also played a major role in clarifying the scale and importance of fractional interest valuation work, with IRS lawyers, engineers and valuers have contributing to dialogue in conferences and to the advancement of our profession in general.

 Dennis A. Webb, ASA, MAI, FRICS